alash3al/redix/README.md

 Redix
 =======
-> a very fast persistent pure key - value store, that uses the same [RESP](https://redis.io/topics/protocol) protocol and capable to store terabytes of data.
+> a very fast persistent real-time key-value store, that uses the same [RESP](https://redis.io/topics/protocol) protocol and capable to store terabytes of data.
 > Internally, I'm using [badgerdb](https://github.com/dgraph-io/badger) as storage engine

 Features